 Telecommuters are a relatively large percentage of the workforce: 24.48% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small village, Cloudcroft does not have a public transit system used by locals to get to and from work.
+Cloudcroft is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Cloudcroft in 2022 was $51,757, which is wealthy relative to New Mexico and the nation.
 This equates to an annual income of $207,028 for a family of four.
 However, Cloudcroft contains both very wealthy and poor people as well.